invariantlabs-ai/docs/docs/guardrails/dataflow-rules.md

 Invariant allows you to detect such contextually sensitive dataflow, and prevent it from happening.

-This chapter discusses how Invariant Guardrails can be used to secure agentic dataflow, and make sure that sensitive data never leaves the system through unintended channels.
+This chapter discusses how Invariant Guardrails can be used to secure agentic dataflow and make sure that sensitive data never leaves the system through unintended channels.

 <div class='risks'/>
 > **Dataflow Risks**<br/>

 > Due to their dynamic nature, agentic systems often mix and combine data from different sources, and can easily leak sensitive information.
 For example, an insecure agent could:

-> * Leak sensitive information, such as **API keys or passwords**, to an external service
+> * Leak sensitive information, such as **API keys or passwords**, to an external service.

-> * Send sensitive information, such as **user data or PII**, to an external service
+> * Send sensitive information, such as **user data or PII**, to an external service.

-> * Be prompt-injected by an external service via indirect channels, to **perform malicious actions** as injected by an potential attacker
+> * Be prompt-injected by an external service via indirect channels, to **perform malicious actions** as injected by a potential attacker.

 ## The Flow Operator `->`

 <img src="site:/guardrails/flow.svg" alt="Flow Operator" class="flow-operator" style="display: block; margin: 40pt auto; width: 100%; max-width: 400pt;"/>

 At the center of Invariant's data flow checking is the flow operator `->`.
-This operator enables you to precisely detect flows and ordering of operations in an agent trace.
+This operator enables you to precisely detect flows and the ordering of operations in an agent trace.

-For example, to prevent a user message with the content `"send"` from triggering a `send_email` tool call, you can use the following rule:
+For example, to prevent a user message with the content `"send"` from triggering a `send_email` tool call, you can use the following rule.

-**Example:** Preventing a simple flow
+**Example:** Preventing a simple flow.
 ```guardrail
 raise "Must not call tool after user uses keyword" if:
     (msg: Message) -> (tool: ToolCall)